Les Temps modernes: 1960–2019

 Les Temps Modernes enjoyed its greatest influence in the 1960s.
 At this time, it had more than 20,000 subscribers.
 During the Algerian War (1954–1962) it strongly supported the National Liberation Front, the primary group in the ultimately successful battle against the French.
-It fiercely denounced the extensive use of torture by French forces, opposed de Gaulle's government, and supported desertion and resistance to conscription.
+It fiercely denounced the extensive use of torture by French forces, opposed Charles de Gaulle's government, and supported desertion and resistance to conscription.
 The journal printed testimonies by French soldiers denouncing the war and torture from 1958 to 1962.
 For this, it was censured and its premises seized.

 From its inception the review has published many special issues.
 These include Sartre's 1946 description of the United States, an attempt to discredit the myths that many of the French held about this country.
 In 1955, Claude Lanzmann described Sartre's Marxist philosophy in an issue called "La Gauche" ("The Left").
 An issue on "La révolte hongroise" ("The Hungarian Rebellion") (1956–57) denounced Soviet repression.
 In 1967, at the time of the Six-Day War, an issue, "Le conflit israélo-arabe" ("The Israeli-Arab conflict"), contained articles by both Israelis and Arabs.
 In 1977, North African writers led by Abdelkebir Khatibi published the edition Du Maghreb.
 In 2001, a special edition was devoted to Serge Doubrovsky.

 From 2016, the chief editor of Les Temps Modernes was Claude Lanzmann until his death on 5 July 2018, after a short illness.
 The editorial board consisted of Juliette Simont (Editorial Assistant to Lanzmann), Adrien Barrot, Jean Bourgault, Joseph Cohen, Michel Deguy, Liliane Kandel, Jean Khalfa, Patrice Maniglier, Robert Redeker, Marc Sagnol, Gérard Wormser, and Raphael Zagury-Orly.
 It was published bimonthly.

 In 2019, following Lanzmann's death, Les Temps Modernes ceased publishing, after 74 years.